szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 ### Makefile

-I like using [Make](https://www.gnu.org/software/make/manual/make.html) to automate stuff in my project.
+I like using [Make](https://www.gnu.org/software/make/manual/make.html) to automate stuff in my projects.

-Below you can see the Makefile that I use in my projects.
+Below you can see the Makefile that I use.

 ```makefile